misje/opencti-wazuh-connector/docs/source/conf_other_considerations.rst

 This rule creates incidents if an indicator is sighted in an entity, and then creates a "targets" relationship between the incident and the entity.
-This connector does not create sightings of indicators, but these can be automaticallycreated by using the rule :ref:`sightings propagation from observable
+This connector does not create sightings of indicators, but these can be automatically created by using the rule :ref:`sightings propagation from observable
 <rule-sightings-propagations>`.
 However, enabling this rule
 may create a huge amount of incidents if your other (import)